raravena80/gotestsshd/README.md

 ## Usage
 ```
-This is a mini SSH Server for Tests
+This is a mini SSH server for tests

 Usage:
   gotestsshd [flags]